craic/arduino_power/README.md

 ## Overview

+The system provides several functions:

 - Power On / Power Off using a push button
 - Monitor battery voltage using the Arduino ADC
 - Shutdown the system on low voltage
 - Record the battery voltage and a shutdown message to file
 - Display battery status using a red/green LED

+I will introduce each of these in turn, but the common thread to all of them is combination of the Adafruit PowerBoost and the Arduino.

 ## Adafruit PowerBoost Shield

-The system uses a rechargeable LiPoly Battery and an Adafruit PowerBoost Charger, which can both charge the battery and boost its output to 5V.
+The system uses a rechargeable LiPoly Battery and an [Adafruit PowerBoost Charger Shield](https://www.adafruit.com/products/2078), which can both charge the battery and boost its output to 5V.

 [Adafruit](https://www.adafruit.com) makes three versions of the Power Boost - two breakout boards and an Arduino Shield.
 Most of the work described here uses the Power Shield, but I'll talk about using the breakout boards later on.

-**Please read [This Page](PowerBoostShield.md) on configuring the PowerBoost Shield.**
+**Please read [This Page](PowerBoostShield.md) on how to configure the PowerBoost Shield.**

 **TLDR; to prepare the Shield kit you need to:**

 1. Solder on the stacking header strips
-2. Do NOT attach the switch
+2. But do not attach the switch
 3. Solder on a length of wire (4 inches, 22AWG solid core) to the Enable Pin
 4. Bridge the pads for Analog pin A0 on the underside of the shield

 ##Power On / Power Off circuit

+This basic circuit uses the press of a momentary pushbutton switch to power up the system and, when running, to power it down.

+When you press and hold on a powered down system, the PowerBoost is turned on and supplies power to the Arduino which then boots up and runs the program that you have loaded onto it.

+When you press the button again, and release it, the Arduino disables the PowerBoost and, because it is no longer supplying power, the Arduino shuts down.

+With the more complex versions of this, the system log a shutdown message, etc., before actually shutting down.

+The PowerBoost has an **Enable pin** which is held High by default.
+In this state, the PowerBoost is enabled and supplies power via the 5V pin on the Arduino headers.

+If that pin is connected to ground then the PowerBoost is disabled and does not provide power.

 This example program simply blinks the Arduino on board yellow LED which is attached to pin 13.